 Contradictions such as this could also be a matter of memory; Joseph was human after all.
 The late, Roger Shattuck, a scholar on the nature of memory, explains “merely to remember something is meaningless unless the remembered image is combined with a moment in the present.”
 Shattuck suggests that small changes in memories are more likely the result of what triggers that memory in the present rather than full-scale fabrication.

 Should We Be Worried About the Differences?

 The available evidence suggests that the First Vision occurred as a historical event.
-And that the most likely reasons for the differences between the accounts is not that the story is made up.
-The same, basic elements of the vision that matter don’t change between the accounts, and the differences are so minimal that they hardly suggest an invented tale.
+And that the most likely reasons for the differences between the accounts are not that the story is made up.
+The same, basic elements of the vision that matter don’t change between the accounts and the differences are so minimal that they hardly suggest an invented tale.

 Stephen Prothero, an author quoted by Fair Mormon’s “Joseph Smith’s First Vision/Accounts”, adds a similar statement when he refers to the accounts, saying: